Students are assumed to know how to program in a language of their choice. Examples in the class will be provided in python.

 An overview of techniques used in high performance computing.

-Using neural networks for simply learning tasks.
+Using neural networks for simple learning tasks.

 Second-order finite-volume methods for hydrodynamics.